-The requests received are validated against their Extensible Markup Language Schema Definition (XSD) to make sure they follow National Information Exchange Model (NIEM) 2.0 standards.
+The manifest and request file received are validated against their Extensible Markup Language Schema Definition (XSD) to make sure they follow National Information Exchange Model (NIEM) 2.0 standards.
 After the NIEM validation is made on the manifest and request file, the Local Interface shall perform metadata validations following the information provided in the manifest file.

-Once the Local Interface has validated the batch request, it shall start processing the requests by sending individual requests to the local agency in reference.
-The local agency shall process the request and store the response file in the Outbound folder of the State Hub SFTP.
+Once the Local Interface has validated the batch request, it shall start processing the requests by sending individual batches of a thousand (1,000) individual requests to the local agency in reference.
+The local agency processes the request and sends the batch response back to the State Hub.
 If no information is found, or some other error condition occurs on the Local Agency, the response shall include an error message.